-David is a Lutheran minister.
+David is a Lutheran pastor.
 At his ordination, he was called to be a missionary-economist, connecting Christian faith and moral values to the challenge of poverty.
 Bread for the World is a broadly interdenominational advocacy movement to end hunger.
 David founded the Alliance to End Hunger, which engages diverse organizations – Jewish and Muslim groups, universities, hospitals, corporations, and charities – in building the public and political will to end hunger.

 David has also led Bread for the World Institute, a trusted source of analysis on hunger and effective anti-hunger policies.
 Before coming to Bread, he served as a World Bank economist for 15 years.
 He oversaw large-scale development projects in East Africa and Latin America, wrote speeches for the Bank’s president, and then led the World Bank’s initial engagement with civil society around the world.